 All new students take a standardized writing assessment prior to registration.
-Need-specific tutoring is provided by the College.
+Skill development courses are provided for students whose assessment indicates need to develop the level of proficiency needed for college level work.
+WRT090 Effective Writing Skills is free of charge; it may be taken more than once, as needed.
+Need-specific tutoring is also provided.
 WRT101-102 may by waived if students have taken equivalent courses and assessment indicates proficiency.